Normal pressure hydrocephalus

 0 images remaining

 CSF flow studies demonstrate prominent flow in the aqueduct.
-Stroke volume has been calculated as 170microL which is markedly elevated.
+Average stroke volume has been calculated as 170microL which is somewhat elevated.

 This case demonstrates both morphological and CSF flow dynamic features suggestive of normal pressure hydrocephalus, and should respond to CSF diversion.